Zeytinli hellimli kek (olive and halloumi muffins)

 - 3 min read

-Zeytinli hellimli kek is a Cypriot bread muffin filled with the savoury flavours of black olives (zeytin) and cubes of creamy halloumi cheese (hellim).
-The key ingredient is fresh coriander which infuses the muffins with a sweet fragrance that complements the aromas of the chopped onions.
-The addition of dried mint, dried dill and ground cinnamon enhances the flavour of the muffins further with refreshing herbal notes and subtle sweetness.
+Zeytinli hellimli kek is a Cypriot bread muffin that’s filled with savoury black olives (zeytin) and creamy halloumi (hellim) cheese cubes.
+The key ingredient is fresh coriander which provides a sweet fragrance that complements the earthy aromas of the chopped onions.
+The addition of dried mint, dried dill and ground cinnamon enhance the flavours further with refreshing herbal notes and subtle sweetness.

 The muffins are made with yeast, providing a bread-like texture and crust that is similar to traditional Cypriot bulla bread, which is a village olive bread that's baked in a wood-fired oven called a köy fırın (see the köy keki recipe for a picture).